DataDog/hiring-engineers/answers.md

 <br><br>

 ![Random Sample Number test above 0.9 monitor](img/10.png?raw=true) 10 - Here is my monitor setup page for the random sample number test being above 0.90.
-I made the monitor a multi alert to prepare for an infrastructure growths.
+I made the monitor a multi alert to prepare for an infrastructure growth.
 <br><br>

 ![Random Sample Number test above 0.9 monitor](img/11.png?raw=true) 11 - A continuation of my monitor setup page.
 Here I added a descriptive message and title with a notification to my email.
-I also linked the full cloned dashboard for the team being notified to access easier.
+I also added a link to the postgres cloned dashboard for the team being notified to access easier.
 <br><br>

 ![Random Sample Number monitor notification email](img/12.png?raw=true)